markjivko/kronup-php/docs/Api/TasksApi.md

 ## `list()`

-> Tasks Get a list of task models
+> Get a list of task models

 {: .new-title }
 > #️⃣ Execute example in terminal